geospace-code/georinex/README.md

 ```python
 import georinex as gr
 ```

+Uses speculative time preallocation `gr.load(..., fast=True)` by default.
+Set `fast=False` or `ReadRinex.py -strict` to fall back to double-read strict (slow) preallocation.
+Please open a GitHub issue if this is a problem.

 ### Time limits
 Time bounds can be set for reading -- load only data between those time bounds with the